 Elevation, as opposed to fire, was the dominant driver of plant and ecosystem processes we measured, which indicated that persistence capacity was more important than recovery capacity at Mt.
-Desert Island, at least over the last one hundred years according to twenty statistically significant response variable data.
+Desert Island, at least over the last 100 years according to twenty statistically significant response variable data.
 Our findings underscore differences between recovery capacity and persistence capacity pathways and provide an explanation to resolve an enigma of persistence in fire absence and the dominant influence of elevation.

 Elevation played a role in several meaningful ways.
-We confirmed that increased elevation tends to favor efficiency (increased iWUEδ13C over growth (Wang et al 2017; Chen, Wang and Jia 2017).
-Further, we found distance between neighbors at higher elevation was greater compared to lower elevation sites, with sparser tree aggregation was more of a reflection of recovery than persistence capacity..
+We confirmed that increased elevation tends to favor efficiency, such as increased iWUEδ13C over growth (Wang et al 2017; Chen, Wang and Jia 2017).
+Further, we found that distance between neighbors at higher elevation was greater compared to lower elevation sites, with sparser tree aggregation was more a reflection of recovery than persistence capacity.
 At the highest elevation, South Cadillac trail, we expected to find the steepest slopes but they were far less inclined than those at Gorham cliffs.
-We anticipated low elevation (<50 m) populations would feature a greater number of close conspecific neighbors as a function of no fire history, flat or cliff orientation, evidenced by a gentle slope (<10°), and tendency towards a southerly aspect (µ = 180°).
-A portion of the resistance capacity theory was borne out most forcefully prominently at Wonderland, where trees, living on by far the flattest terrain, achieved the widest distribution over the widest contiguous area with the lowest mean distance between population members.
-There was sufficient variability in some of the data to underscore differences between flat, cliff and ledge communities, even if at a small spatial scale.
+We anticipated that low elevation (<50 m) populations would feature a greater number of close conspecific neighbors as a function of no fire history, flat or cliff orientation, evidenced by a gentle slope (<10°), and tendency towards a southerly aspect (µ = 180°).
+A portion of the resistance capacity theory was borne out prominently at Wonderland, where trees, living on by far the flattest terrain, achieved the widest distribution over the widest contiguous area with the lowest mean distance between population members.

 Fire was less meaningful than elevation, even at high elevation ledge communities.
 We found little compelling empirical evidence that it is a necessary ingredient in population perpetuation at Mt.
 Desert Island.
 Fire return intervals have lengthened at Mt.
 Desert Island to the point where they are quite likely to be too intermittent to perpetuate previous fire resistance traits.
 A shift back to fire, accompanied by a re-introduction of serotinous characteristics, is not impossible in the future; however, current climate projections advise against this occurrence (Fernandez et al 2015).
-Despite the absence of fire, there is no absence of fire remnants endure long after the 1947 event.
-In fact, Discounting topography and elevation, the authors (Licht and Smith 2020) reported anthropogenic fire charcoal (PyC) was associated with (more negative) iWUEδ13C, negligible consumption of Ca, K and Mg and enhanced soil moisture holding capacity.
-Here On Mt.
+Despite the absence of fire, fire remnants endure long after the 1947 event.
+Discounting topography and elevation, the authors (Licht and Smith 2020) reported anthropogenic fire charcoal (PyC) was associated with (more negative) iWUEδ13C, negligible consumption of Ca2+, K+ and Mg2+ and enhanced soil moisture holding capacity.
+On Mt.
 Desert Island we found lower iWUEδ13C at high elevations regardless of fire history, consistent with reported outcomes for non-glaciated populations in flat, sand plain New Jersey Pine Barrens (Mikita-Barbato et al 2015; Schafer and Bohrer 2016).
-There is evidence from previous investigations that post-fire PyC remnants endure in the soil layer (DeBano 1981), increase alkali cations (Kolden et al 2017), solubilize minerals (Caldwell and Richards 1989) and are likely linked to thermal exfoliation (Shakesby and Doerr 2006).
+There is evidence from previous investigations that post-fire PyC remnants endure in the soil layer (DeBano 1981), increase alkali cations (Kolden et al 2017), solubilize minerals (Caldwell and Richards 1989), and are likely linked to thermal exfoliation (Shakesby and Doerr 2006).
 From the standpoint of reproduction, the absence of fire, at locations such as persistence capacity-oriented Wonderland trail (Butak 2014), does not appear to be slowing down expansion in that flat-sloped region nor or ledge locations (e.g., St. Sauveur) that we and others (Howard 2010) studied.